 The entry point script must contain the function

 azureml_main.
-There are two function parameters that map to the two input ports for the Execute Python Script module.
+There are two function parameters that map to the two input ports for the Execute Python Script component.

 The return value must be a Pandas Dataframe.
-You can return up to two dataframes as module outputs.
+You can return up to two dataframes as component outputs.